Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 whose time can be reclaimed with something more effective.

 Some suggestions for the new process:
-1. It should be truly continuous - not reliant on "Sprints" or periodic meetings and events.
-That way whenever you have time, you can work on it asynchronously.
+1. Truly continuous so that whenever you have time, you work asynchronously.
-2. It should record ROI-centric approvals.
-IE team and stakeholder opinions are visible.
+2. Team and stakeholder opinions on any stories ROI should be visible.
-3. Pick project management tools that work for you.
+3. The project management tool works _for you_.
 Instagram famously ran from tasks listed in a single elaborate Google Doc, but hopefully you can do better.
-4. The new process can run in parallel but should be eventually extendable to all the team's work.
+4. The new process can run in parallel but could be extended to all work.

 ## Good luck
 It's a big step so let's review why going beyond code factory is necessary.